Anri-Lombard/AI-for-Medicine-Specialization/README.md

 ## Description

-This repository includes my notes on the AI for Medicine Specialization.
+This repository includes my notes, labs, and assignments on the AI for Medicine Specialization.
 Notes are balanced between terse summaries and more in-depth explanations of concepts when needed.

 ## Specialization Structure and Notes